Trace Element Analysis

 The Trace Element Analysis (TEA) laboratory specializes in low-level trace metal analysis and speciation in environmental and biological samples.
 We use inductively coupled plasma mass spectrometry (ICP-MS) for metals analysis and several hyphenated techniques that couple instruments together for speciation analyses of water, soil and biological tissue samples.

 The lab has three ICP-MS instruments (Agilent 8800, Agilent 7700cx and Element 2 ICP-MS).
-We can measure most elements in the periodic table with detection limits in the low ppt range or below.
+We can measure most elements in the periodic table with detection limits in the low ng/l range or below.

-Our ICP-MS instruments can also be coupled with cold vapor generation, liquid and liquid chromatography and laser ablation.
-With these hyphenated analyses we can
+Our ICP-MS instruments can also be coupled with cold vapor generation, gas and liquid chromatography and laser ablation.
+With these hyphenated analyses we can:

 - Detect ultra-low levels of arsenic or mercury (< 10 ng/L for arsenic and < 0.02 ng/L for methylmercury)

 - Differentiate between toxic and nontoxic forms, or species, of arsenic and mercury